String cheese is a popular type of cheese that has a thread-like texture.

 While there is nothing wrong with store-bought versions, this could be an excellent way to save a bit of money.

 In reality, it involves the simple process of having some available Mozzarella and heating and stretching it.

 The website Cultures For Health has a simple guide on how to make homemade string cheese.

 String cheese is affordable and reasonably nutritious.
 It is also fun to eat, which makes it an appealing choice for those with young children.

-While string cheese will never compete with a high-quality cheese for taste, it isn’t supposed to, and it does a good job of being a convenient snack for a fair price.
+While string cheese will never compete with high-quality cheese for taste, it isn’t supposed to, and it does an excellent job of being a convenient snack for a fair price.